buildspace/buildspace-projects/Polygon_ENS/en/Section_1/Lesson_1_Get_Local_Ethereum_Running.md

 Let’s do a little clean-up.

 Go ahead and open the code for the project now in your favorite code editor.
 I like VSCode best!
-We want to delete all the lame starter code generated for us.
+We want to delete all the lame starter codes generated for us.
 We don't need any of that.
 We're pros!

 Go ahead and delete the file `Lock.js` under `test`.
 Also, delete `deploy.js` under `scripts`.
 Then, delete `Lock.sol` under `contracts`.
 Don't delete the actual folders!